 How is this information used?

-A structured approach is taken to ensure that all wrongdoers involved in global tax evasion are identified:
+A structured approach is taken to ensure that all wrongdoers involved in global tax fraud and tax evasion are identified:

 - The information gathered is used to identify professional facilitators such lawyers, financial advisors and banks.